What to Expect

 What happens during an EMDR session?

-During an EMDR session, you will answer questions that will help you access the negative experience (you do not need to talk about details), as well as the new, preferred positive belief.
+During an EMDR 2.0 session, you will begin by answering questions that will help you access the memory of the negative experience.

-I will guide you through rapid eye movement (or other types of bilateral stimulation) while encouraging you to “free associate” which will allow your brain to work through the experience.
+I will guide you through rapid eye movements and other tasks to tax your working memory while encouraging you to “keep the image in your mind” at the same time.
+This will destabilize the memory (making is seem less vivid) and while allowing your brain and nervous system to work through and process the experience.
 You will be asked to stop and briefly report on your experience throughout the process.

-EMDR continues until the past experience has been fully processed and the healthier, more balanced perspective has been incorporated.
+EMDR 2.0 continues until the past experience has been fully processed resulting in a healthier, more balanced perspective and a decreased "charge" in your nervous system.

 So True!